tlhutch/test-playbooks/docs/test_plans/features/36_workflow_pause_approve.md

 - [x] Confirm that when the workflow approval node is waiting for approval, the state of the node is “pending” and the state of the workflow job is still “running”
 - [x] Confirm that the state of the node is “successful” if approved and “failed” if denied

-### Copy a Workflow Job template having an approval node Verification
+### Able to copy a workflow job template with an approval node

 - [x] Given that a workflow job template is copied, confirm that following objects are copied too:
     - [x] attributes such as 'type', 'extra_data', 'job_type', 'job_tags', 'skip_tags', 'limit', 'diff_mode', 'verbosity'